RobertEichenseer/OpenAI.OneDayWorkshop/README.md

 # OpenAI.Workshop

 Azure OpenAI Workshop companion material.
+The workshop is currently designed to be delivered by an trainer, providing interactive and engaging sessions.

+Stay tuned, as we are excited to announce that it will soon transition into a self-paced training format, guided by an ***avatar*** for a more flexible learning experience.

 ## Pre-Requisites

+Be sure to have the following pre-requisites installed:

 ### Development Environment